92 Terms

 Findability

 Findability measures how easily users can locate information in your product.
-Learn techniques to improve findability through better navigation, labels, and search.
+Learn how to test and improve findability with tree tests.

 First Click Testing

 First click testing measures where users click first when completing a task.
-Learn how this fast, affordable usability method predicts overall task success rates.
+Learn how first-click data predicts task success rates.

 Gamification

 Gamification applies game mechanics like points, badges, and rewards to non-game products.
-Learn how gamification boosts user engagement, retention, and motivation.
+Learn when gamification helps engagement and when it backfires.

 Heat Map

 A heat map visualizes user behavior by showing where people click, scroll, and look on a page.
-Learn how to use heat maps to optimize your layout and conversions.
+Learn how to read and act on heat map data.

 Information Architecture